 2. Familial Colorectal Cancer Genetics

-3. Colorectal Cancer Biomarkers for Detection, Prediction, and Prognosis
+3. Cancer Biomarkers for Detection, Prediction, and Prognosis

 4. Infectious Agents and Colorectal Cancer

-Studies are in progress and planned for the next few years investigating the effects of oxidative stress exposures, nutritional / dietary factors and potential chemopreventive agents such as Selenium (Se) and Vitamin D on the development and clinical outcome analyses of CRC using large cancer case control and prospective cohorts from several European collaborators (principally Dr Mazda Jenab, IARC, Lyon and Prof Pavel Vodicka, Prague, Czech Republic).
-I have also collected an Irish based case-control CRC and colorectal adenoma (CRA) series with around 400 cases and 500 controls.
-A new BC cohort from the Czech Republic (Dr Pavel Soucek) is now also available for study.
+Studies are in progress and planned for the next few years investigating the effects of oxidative stress exposures, nutritional / dietary factors and potential chemopreventive agents such as Selenium (Se) Vitamin D, Advanced Glycation End Products, Zinc, and Copper on the development and clinical outcome analyses of CRC and other cancer sites such as breast, liver, pancreas and prostate using large cancer case control and prospective cohorts from several European collaborators (principally Dr Mazda Jenab & EPIC colleagues, IARC, Lyon and Prof Pavel Vodicka & Dr Pavel Soucek, Prague, Czech Republic).
 These studies will be further integrated with analyses of nutritional biomarkers, genetic variation, gene expression, epigenetic markers, micro RNA profiling, and metabolomic profiling of these pathways.

 The essential micronutrient selenium (Se) is incorporated as the amino acid selenocysteine in 25 functional selenoproteins implicated in cell protection from oxidative stress, redox control and inflammatory response.
 Previously, together with Professor John Hesketh at Newcastle University (England) we showed for the first time modification of CRC risk with functional variants of several selenoprotein pathway genes (Meplan et al, 2010).
-We are currently pursuing this work (via a grant I was awarded as PI by the Irish Health Research Board) in collaboration with Dr Mazda Jenab (IARC, Lyon, France) by examining variation in genes involved in Se metabolism using the large EPIC nested CRC cohort, comprising 1250 cases matched to an equal number of controls.
-We are also measuring the serum concentration of Se to examine the interaction between Se status and genetic variation.
+We recently published the largest prospective study of Se status (using the two markers of Se and Selenoprotein P) and the association with CRC, within the European Prospective Investigation of Cancer and Nutrition Cohort (EPIC).
+This work showed that Se status is associated with CRC risk (Hughes et al, 2015 Int J Cancer 136:1149-61.
+PMID: 25042282).
+We are currently pursuing this work (via a grant I was awarded as PI by the Irish Health Research Board) in collaboration with Dr Mazda Jenab (IARC, Lyon, France) by a systems biology approach examining variation in genes involved in Se metabolism using the large EPIC nested CRC cohort, comprising 1450 cases matched to an equal number of controls.
+We are also examine interaction between Se status and genetic variation.
+We have also recently conducted in EPIC a similar study of Liver cancer and Se status (in review, American Journal of Clinical Nutrition), and have new grants from the HRB (2016-2019) to examine the interaction of Se status and genetics in breast cancer risk and from the WCRF (2016-2019) to examine the interaction of Se status and genetics in advanced prostate cancer risk.

 2. Familial Colorectal Cancer Genetics